Oliver Lyman Spaulding (general): Later years and death

 In retirement, Spaulding lectured on history at the Lowell Institute and at George Washington University.
-In 1941, he was recalled to active duty for World War II and served as chief of the war college's historical section until the end of the war.
+In March 1941, he was recalled to active duty for World War II and served as chief of the war college's historical section until the end of the war.
 After the war, Spaulding resided in Washington, D.C.
 He died in Washington on March 27, 1947, and was buried at Arlington National Cemetery.

 In 1909, Spaulding was one of the founders of the United States Field Artillery Association; he served on the organization's first executive council, and subsequently held the position of secretary-treasurer.
 He was a member of Phi Beta Kappa, Beta Theta Pi, and Phi Delta Phi.
 In addition, he joined the American Legion at its founding, and was a member of the Military Order of the Loyal Legion of the United States as a result of his father's Civil War service.
 Spaulding was also a Freemason and a member of the American Historical Association.
 After his service in China, Spaulding became a member of the Military Order of the Dragon.
 As a result of his service in the Philippines, he belonged to the Military Order of the Carabao.